We cannot have a rational debate about technology.

 As always, by communicating all of this, I am not saying you personally have to do anything.
 You don’t have to personally fix your MAGA uncle or coddle Yahtzees.
 If that’s what you think I’m saying, then there’s a fundamental communication disconnect, so please feel free to go do whatever aligns with your values.
 What I am doing here is offering information and suggestions to better inform and hone our tactics on the left.
 This is for people who are committed to movement-building praxis and are interested in challenging themselves.
 Building a working-class movement requires us to engage with people who have all sorts of weird and incongruous beliefs; any seasoned organizer can tell you this.
 100% of the people we need to talk to in order to grow the movement are not yet radicalized into liberationist politics.
 Most people are not hardcore white supremacists with a coherent worldview.
 They don’t realize that their weird misgivings about trans people or their reflexive defenses of Taylor Swift are a result of a colonial/capitalist project designed to turn them against their own interests.
 And personally, I don’t ever want to have so much confidence that I’m one of the Good and Correct ones that I support a system in which we have to lock the Bad and Wrong people up (or worse).
 The leopards will always come to eat our faces too.

-If you do feel ready to do this deep, difficult, rewarding work, here are my suggestions.
-But first, I want to express my gratitude to you, because it’s honestly REALLY fucking hard to push past the anger enough to do this.
+If you do feel ready to do this deep, difficult, rewarding work of movement-building without individualism and shaming, here are my suggestions.
+But first, I want to express my gratitude to you, because it’s really, really hard to push past the anger we’ve been trained to target at our fellow human beings enough to do this.
 Most people are not resourced enough for it.
 I struggle with it all the time!

 Here are five resources I suggest to start with to build these communication and organizing skills.
 None are perfect, all are just tools in a toolbox.
 Pick whichever interests you, leave anything you don’t feel aligned with.